-Join David Rivers for an in-depth discussion in this video Merging cells, part of Learn Excel for Mac 2016: The Basics.
+Join David Rivers for an in-depth discussion in this video Merging cells, part of Learning Excel for Mac 2016.

 - When you're adding content to a cell…that's going to be much bigger than the cell can contain,…we already know looking at our Landon Hotel title here,…that it's going to overlap the cells…that are next to the cell you're typing in.…Let's click in cell A1 here.…There's the entire contents…and it is spilling over into cells B, C, D,…even into E1,…and we continue to see the entire title…only because there's nothing in those cells.…Otherwise, it would get cut off.…So a better option is to merge cells together…into one big cell, or simply widen the column…to accommodate the entire title.…